lukascelinak/moodle-report_sessionduration/README.md

 Report Users sessions duration calculating total duration from user logs.
 Main attribute for calculation is users login event.
-Maximum session duration is solving issues with end of open session (when user log have difference between events bigger as maxsessduration).
+Maximum session duration is solving issues with end of open session (when user log have difference between events bigger as maxtimelimit).

-For proper download of big database of users please
+You can set up if you want include suspended users to report.

 ## Installing via uploaded ZIP file ##